inzva/image-restoration/README.md

 4- Training and test sets are generated based on the first characters of the filenames.
 Please refer to the code for specific implementation.

-4- Output images and trained models will be saved in result and checkpoint directories.
+5- Output images and trained models will be saved in result and checkpoint directories.

-5- For both training and test; epoch, loss, time information are printed during execution.
+6- For both training and test; epoch, loss, time information are printed during execution.

-*Let us know if you spot any error or have any suggestions.
+*Let us know if you spot any error or have any suggestions.*